+61 (03) 9357 0854

 ETP Online Privacy Policy

-We may change this policy from time to time by updating this page.
-You should check this page from time to time to ensure that you are happy with any changes.
+We may update this policy from time to time by posting changes on this page.
+Please check this page periodically to ensure you are happy with any updates.
+The date of the last update will be shown at the top.

 What we collect

-We may collect the following information:
+We may collect the following types of personal information:

-• name and job title
+• Name and job title

-• contact information including email address
+• Contact information including email address, phone number, and postal address

-• demographic information such as postcode, preferences and interests
+• Demographic information such as postcode, preferences, and interests

-• other information relevant to customer surveys and/or offers
+• Other information relevant to customer surveys, offers, orders, or inquiries

 What we do with the information we gather

-We require this information to understand your needs and provide you with a better service, and in particular for the following reasons:
+We use this information to understand your needs, provide and improve our services, and for the following reasons:

-• Internal record keeping.
+• Internal record keeping and order processing

-• We may periodically send promotional emails about new products, special offers or other information which we think you may find interesting using the email address which you have provided.
+• To send you promotional emails about new products, special offers, or other information we think you may find interesting (you can opt out at any time)

 Security